Info

 Tactic: Expanding Control

-Platforms: Linux, macOS, Windows, Azure, AWS, GCP
+Platforms: Linux, macOS, Windows, IaaS

 Permissions Required: User, Service Account